ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter7.md

 Since shape is arbitrary, we cannot determine exactly how many for loops are required to iterate through the tensors.
 Therefore, we have to use 'rt_for' to generate arbitrary number of nested runtime loops.
 To do so, we need appropriate iterator names, and range lists.

 Following function generates iterator name lists.
-With the prifix saved in 'itrName' value, this function will generate list of string, each element representing iterator name for each loop.
-If 'itrName' is "itr", return value of this function would look like ["itr_0", "itr_1", ..., "itr_n"] where n equals (length of broadcastedShape - 1)
+With the prefix saved in 'itrName' value, this function will generate list of string, each element representing iterator name for each loop.
+If 'itrName' is "itr", return value of this function would look like ["itr_0", "itr_1", ..., "itr_n"] where n equals (length of broadcastedShape - 1).

 ```
 let rec genItrNames itrName index =
-    if(index == len(broadcastedShape)){
+    if(index >= len(broadcastedShape)){
         []
     } else {
         (itrName + "_" + toStr(index)) :> genItrNames <| itrName <| (index + 1)